GMOD/jbconnect/docs/tutorials.rst

         JBSample: {filter: '.samp.wf'},
     },

-The filter value corresponding to the module name, JBSample, is a filter that get_workflow uses to filter scripts that work with the particular module.
+The filter value corresponding to the module name, JBSample, is a filter that ``get_workflow`` of ``localCommonService`` uses to filter scripts that work with the particular module.

 This configuration is required to enable the system to recognize the Job Service exists.
 ::